 What is ONCA?

 The Not-for-Profit Corporations Act, 2010 (Ontario) (ONCA) affects almost all Ontario corporations that are currently under the Ontario Corporations Act (OCA).
-ONCA will probably come into effect in 2019.
+ONCA will probably come into effect in mid-2020.
 At the end of three years from whatever date the ONCA comes into force the letters patent, by-laws, and special resolutions will be deemed to be amended to conform with the requirements of the new Act if the organization has not changed them.
 For some groups this could create significant problems.
-Most organizations will want to modify their articles and by-laws to work under ONCA.
+Most organizations will want to modify their articles and by-laws to work under ONCA or even move to Federal corporate law under the Canada Not-for-profit Corporations Act (“CNCA”).
 The corporate changes provide an important opportunity for non-profits and charities to take stock of their governance practices and policies and move over to modern acts.

 How many Ontario non-profit corporations will be affected by ONCA?

 It is difficult to know.
 While there are 59,000 Ontario non-profit corporations under the Ontario Corporations Act it is clear that many are dissolved or inactive.
 However, even if there are 30,000 Ontario corporations that need to deal with ONCA this will be a very large number of non-profits making changes in a very short period of time.

 What is the difference between the CNCA and ONCA?

 The "Canada Not-for-profit Corporations Act" (CNCA) which came into force in 2011 affects Federal non-profits and it does not affect Ontario non-profits under the Ontario Corporations Act.

 Do you need legal advice when moving over from the old act to the new act?